mitranim/fpx/docs/html/partials/overview.md

 Similar to Lodash, but more lightweight and specialised.
 Differences:

 * One small file (9 KB minified, compare with 67 KB in Lodash 4.0)
+* Extremely simple source code
 * Richer higher-order-function utils
 * Fewer data manipulation utils (partially relegated to Emerge, see below)
-* Emphasis on simplicity of source code

 See sibling libraries: